Issue Brief // Personal Liberty

 Senate Reproductive Freedom Act

-Senate companion bill to HB 598 seeking to reinstate abortion rights in Georgia.
-Both chambers need to act for this to advance.
+Senate companion bill to HB 598 seeking to reinstate broader reproductive healthcare access in Georgia.
 Referred to Senate Judiciary committee and stalled since February 2025.

 Checking Georgia Legislature status...